spc-group/ioc-austin/README.rst

 Dashboard Commands
 ------------------

-The standard dashboard commands do things like monitor the robot mode, cycle power on and off, etc. These are available in the ``25idAustin:dashboard`` prefix.
+The standard dashboard commands do low-level things like monitor the robot mode, cycle power on and off, etc. These are available in the ``25idAustin:dashboard`` prefix.
 E.g. to load and then play a program:

 .. code:: bash